aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

 Create Confluent Avro-based Apache Flink® table
 =================================================

-`Confluent Avro <https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/connectors/table/formats/avro-confluent/>`_ is a format that supports schema registry, allowing for data serialization and deserialization in a language-agnostic, easy-to-read format that supports schema evolution.
+`Confluent Avro <https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/connectors/table/formats/avro-confluent/>`_ is a serialization format that requires integrating with a schema registry.
+This enables the serialization and deserialization of data in a format that is language-agnostic, easy to read, and supports schema evolution.

 Aiven for Apache Flink® simplifies the process of creating an Apache Flink® source table that uses the Confluent Avro data format with Karapace, an open-source schema registry for Apache Kafka® that enables you to store and retrieve Avro schemas.
 With Aiven for Apache Flink, you can stream data in the Confluent Avro data format and perform real-time transformations.

-This article provides information on how to create an Apache Flink source table that uses Confluent Avro to stream Avro messages.
+This article provides information on how to create an Apache Flink source table that uses Confluent Avro format to stream Avro messages.

 Prerequisites